 Step 2.
 Teach New Skills by Interactive Modeling

-As parents, it’s easy to forget that children are learning how to be in healthy relationships and that includes learning how to fight fairly.
+As a parent or someone in a parenting role, it’s easy to forget that your child is learning how to be in healthy relationships and that includes learning how to argue fairly.
 Because of your child’s learning and development, they will make mistakes and poor choices.
-How we, as parents, handle those moments can determine how we help build their conflict management skills.
-Learning about developmental milestones can help a parent better understand what their child is going through.
-Here are some examples:
+How you handle those moments can determine how you help build their conflict management skills.
+Learning about developmental milestones can help you better understand what your child is experiencing.

 - Five-year-olds are working on understanding rules and routines.
 Consistency helps them feel a sense of stability.